 •Work to increase level of cultural sensitivity, awareness and competency regarding Person Centered and Peer Delivered Services.

-•Must be a self-identified person currently or formerly receiving mental health services, but not an current client of NorthKey Community Care.
+KY Certified Adult Peer Support Specialist: Must be a self-identified person currently or formerly receiving mental health services, but not an current client of NorthKey Community Care.
 A self-identified person in recovery from a substance use disorder co-occurring mental disorder, who meets the abstinence requirements for recovery staff in alcohol and other drug treatment programs.
 Person must identify on the application or cover letter how they have “lived” personal experience leading to an understanding of the needs of persons with substance abuse and/or mental issues.
+Have a minimum educational requirement of a high school diploma or General Equivalency Diploma (GED) certificate.
+Must be certified as a Peer Specialist at time of hire or pass the next 40 hour certification class.
+Successfully complete, maintain, and submit to the department documentation of a minimum of six (6) hours of related training or education in each subsequent year.

 •Must pass a pre-employment drug screen, TB test and background check.